Slovenia in brief

 The SloveniaPartner Team is dedicated to growth and partner-matching.
 All of its services are cost-free and include critical information to help develop business strategies, understand sector trends, and make contact with authorities and supplier clusters.
 It provides:

-The CMSR has been preparing the comprehensive business guide “Doing Business in Slovenia” since 1993.
-Fully updated with all changes to relevant legislation, the publication is also available in the form of an e-book at the Slovenian Business Portal (www.poslovniportal.si).
+The CMSR has also been publishing the business guide “Doing Business in Slovenia” since 1993, also available in the form of an e-book at the Slovenian Business Portal (www.poslovniportal.si).